Good Health and Wellbeing

 Lakehead University actively collaborates with local, national and global health institutions to enhance health and well-being outcomes.
 Our partnerships and joint initiatives encompass various areas of health research and practices.
 Examples of some current initiatives by Lakehead researchers include:

 Dr. Elaine Wiersma, Associate Professor in the Department of Health Sciences, leads the North West Dementia Working Group.
 Her research in self-management of dementia led to the development of the Dementia Café, a community space to share and inform dementia-related experiences, needs and challenges.
+In 2023-24, the North West Dementia Working Group launched the Dementia Gardens: A Place to Grow, an outdoor space focused on native plant gardening for people living with dementia and their care partners.
+The initiative includes developing an outdoor day program and green care farm, where meaningful engagement, community connection, and environmental stewardship come together.
+In 2025, Dr. Wiersma was awarded with the King Charles III Coronation Medal for her outstanding contributions to this research and local collaborations to improve health outcomes for persons living with dementia.
 More information on the project can be found here.

 Imaging Techniques Enhancing Disease Detection

-Dr. Mitchell Albert has developed new imaging techniques that provide clearer pictures of lung function and blood flow in the brain.
-Through improved MRI imaging this work could lead to better personalized medicine and diagnostics for conditions.
+Dr. Mitchell Albert, Professor in the Department of Chemistry at Lakehead University, has developed new imaging techniques that provide clearer pictures of lung function and blood flow in the brain.
+Through improved MRI imaging this work has led to better personalized medicine and diagnostics for conditions.
+In 2023-24, Dr. Albert and his team at the Hyperpolarized Noble Gas MRI Laboratory continue to advance the technology through global collaborations and research studies to improve the field of hyperpolarized and fluorinated gas magnetic resonance imaging.
 More information on this project can be found here.

 3.3.2 Health outreach programmes